Close

 • It is said to enhance female fertility and reduce the symptoms of PMS.

-Seaweed is power-packed with many important nutrients but it is important that you limit its intake or consume it in moderation.
-If it is consumed in more than required amounts it may lead to possible complications during pregnancy.
-This is because seaweed has high amounts of iodine in it and more amount of iodine in the body may hamper the proper functioning of the thyroid.
-It may cause various medical complications during pregnancy and it may even harm your unborn baby.
-The daily recommended dosage of seaweed is 220 micrograms approximately and you should limit the intake to one serving per week.
-However, this may be true in case of brown seaweed but it has higher amounts of iodine in comparison to green or red varieties.
-Thus you may not be required to limit your green or red seaweed consumption to one serving per week.
+Seaweed is good for pregnancy.
+It is power-packed with many important nutrients, but it is important that you limit its intake or consume it in moderation.
+If it is consumed in more than required amounts, it may lead to possible complications during pregnancy.
+This is because seaweed has high amounts of iodine in it, and more amount of iodine in the body may hamper the proper functioning of the thyroid.
+It may cause various medical complications during pregnancy, like thyroid cancer, and it may even harm your unborn baby.
+The daily recommended dosage of seaweed is approximately 220 micrograms, and you should limit the intake to one serving per week.
+However, this may be true in the case of brown seaweed, but it has higher amounts of iodine in comparison to green or red varieties.
+Hence, it is best to prefer green seaweed over brown seaweed during pregnancy to maintain the iodine balance.
+You may not be required to limit your green or red seaweed consumption to one serving per week.
 However, talking to your doctor before adding seaweed to your pregnancy diet is strictly recommended.

-It is also believed that consumption of seaweed is good for lactating mothers as it may increase the mother’s milk supply.
-However, excessive amounts of it may lead to high amounts of iodine is both the mother and her baby, which may sometimes even cause hypothyroidism in babies.
+It is also believed that the consumption of seaweed is good for lactating mothers as it may increase the mother’s milk supply.
+However, excessive amounts of it may lead to high amounts of iodine in both the mother and her baby, which may sometimes even cause hypothyroidism in babies.

 Try This Delicious Seaweed Recipe